soderling-lab/SynaptopathyProteomics/docs/Methods.md

 ratios of the three QC channels for all peptides measured should fit a normal distribution centered around zero.
-The standard deviation of this distribution reflects technical variation in a peptide’s measurement and allows one to evaluate a measurements precision.
-However, since variance differed based on peptide mean intensity, we subdivided all QC ratios into 5 quantile bins.
+The standard deviation of this distribution reflects technical variation in a peptide’s measurement and allows one to evaluate the precision of a peptides measurments.
-Peptides considered an outlier and removed if their mean QC ratio exceeded a threshold of 4 standard devaiates from the mean of a bin.
+To account for the mean-variance relationship between peptide abundance and variance, we subdivided all QC ratios into 5 quantile bins, and then removed peptides if their mean QC ratio was greater than or less than 4 standard devaiates from the mean of a bin.

-To identify peptides with highly variable QC measurements, peptide level QC data were binned by intensity and peptides whose mean ratio (QC1/QC2, QC2/QC3, QC1/QC3) were more than 4 standard deviations away from the mean the intensity bin were considered outliers and removed.

 ## Protein level processing